thehybrid-at/Removable-Media-Control/README.md

 4. All our encrypted USBs should auto-unlock if inserted in our network.
 5. All un-encrypted USBs should be eject automatically.
 6. All any other encrypted USBs with different passwords should be ejected automatically.
 7. Windows Event is logged.

+**NOTE:** Please make sure to read the comments in the code there is a line needs to be removed from the code.

 ```powershell
 #Requires -version 2.0